top of page

 My family, including my 'in-loves,' on a visit to Wamage Village in Western Kenya

 In a place where everyone knows you, relationships come with history—both comforting and constraining.
 Reputations precede you, support is automatic, but change can be slow.
-And when my father-in-love passed, the whole community came to the funeral, at least that's what it looked like from the drone views.
-The community held a soccer match in his name, the Manasseh Cup.
-Strong communities don’t just happen overnight.
-It takes time to grow into something beautiful.
+When my father-in-love passed, the whole community attended the funeral.
+At least, that’s what it looked like from the drone views.
+The community even held a soccer match in his name, the Manasseh Cup.
+Strong communities don’t just happen overnight; they take time to grow into something beautiful.

-As transplants from another city, we came to the west side of Cincinnati as a blank slate, free to redefine ourselves, yet working harder to earn trust.
+As transplants from another city, we arrived on the west side of Cincinnati as a blank slate, free to redefine ourselves.
+Yet, we worked hard to earn trust.
 Newcomers bring fresh ideas, but integration takes time.
-Someone put it this way, “I know the pain of not being Catholic and living on the Westside.”
-As a community builder at heart, I absolutely love seeing all communities with, positive affiliations and missions, flourish.
+Someone once said, “I know the pain of not being Catholic and living on the Westside.”
+As a community builder at heart, I absolutely love seeing all communities with positive affiliations and missions flourish.

-Working at Starfire as a senior community builder opened my eyes to how much our society is socially isolated and fragmented.
+Working at Starfire as a senior community builder opened my eyes to how socially isolated and fragmented our society can be.
 I spent years flexing my community engagement muscle.
-I was encouraged to prototype designs for how community projects might look, failing fast and learning from missteps, and learning how to support others in their own neighborhoods or their communities of interest. the support was person centered and not systems centered.
-We spent a lot of time figuring out how the person wanted to show up in their community that would also be valuable to neighbors and other ordinary shiny neighbors.
-I still find myself being a part of Starfire’s Curiosities community that meet once a month, as a sort of "brain balm" (thanks Pam Whitely for this term) to the service delivery diaspora most of the partipcants are entrenched in.
+I was encouraged to prototype designs for community projects, learning from missteps along the way.
+The support was person-centered, not systems-centered.
+We spent a lot of time figuring out how individuals wanted to show up in their communities—ways that would also be valuable to neighbors and other ordinary, shiny neighbors.
+I still find myself participating in Starfire’s Curiosities community, which meets once a month.
+It serves as a sort of "brain balm" (thanks, Pam Whitely, for this term) for the service delivery diaspora most participants are entrenched in.

 The day was beautiful.
-It brought people from all socio-economic and cultural backgrounds together for one purpose: celebrate community by doing fun and artful things together and to celebrate the collective for another year.
-That day reinforced in the minds of people in the community that everyone has a place and that everyone belongs.
+It brought people from all socio-economic and cultural backgrounds together for one purpose: to celebrate community through fun and artful activities.
+We also celebrated the collective for another year.
+That day reinforced the idea that everyone has a place and belongs.

 Co-Founder of the Artists Collective, Kachelle, signs her t-shirt for a customer.